 Rockaway is a somewhat small borough located in the state of New Jersey.
 With a population of 6,494 people and five constituent neighborhoods, Rockaway is the 280th largest community in New Jersey.

 Housing costs in Rockaway are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs, Rockaway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rockaway are a mix of both white- and blue-collar jobs.
-Overall, Rockaway is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Rockaway who work in office and administrative support (14.38%), management occupations (13.02%), and sales jobs (10.90%).
+Rockaway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Rockaway is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Rockaway who work in management occupations (12.18%), office and administrative support (11.01%), and sales jobs (10.23%).

-The per capita income in Rockaway in 2010 was $37,327, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $149,308 for a family of four.
-However, Rockaway contains both very wealthy and poor people as well.
+The per capita income in Rockaway in 2010 was $39,806, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $159,224 for a family of four.

 The most common language spoken in Rockaway is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Urdu.